Product Development and Integrative Technology

 - Cambridge C2 Proficiency: 200

 - Oxford Online Placement test: C1 (min.
 85 in each part).
-We only accept this test when it is completed at Business Academy Aarhus.
-Sign up here
+We only accept this test when it is completed at Business Academy Aarhus (sign up here) or through an officially approved partner agency.

 Please note that the English test is valid for 2 years.